isunchy/semi_supervised_3d_segmentation/README.md

 ### Data Preparation

-We provide the Google drive link for downloading the training and test datasets:
+We provide the Baidu drive link for downloading the training and test datasets:

 >[Training data (extract code: semi)](https://pan.baidu.com/s/1fIy5LvqkqW_Usr5yoDoMyg)

+The codes for the part substitution algorithm are put in the folder "PartSubstitution", and you can use them to generate augmented shapes.

 ### Training